 Medical records are integral in proving whether there has been clinical negligence, and/or when assessing the severity of an injury.

-Week one: How to request a copy of your medical records
+How to request a copy of your medical records

 Medical records are integral in proving whether there has been clinical negligence and/or when assessing the severity of an injury.